-- Election workers do a visual comparison between the voter’s signature on the return envelope and their voter registration
+- Election staff do a visual comparison between the voter’s signature on the return envelope and their voter registration.

-- If it is determined a match, it is ready for the next step in the process
+- If it is determined a match, the ballot is flagged as “Good” and it is ready for the next step in the process.

-- If it is not a match or missing a signature, the voter is sent a letter to correct their signature
+- If it is not a match or missing a signature, the ballot is flagged as “Challenged” and the voter is sent a letter to correct their signature.

-- Ballots are confidentially removed from the return envelope by election workers and prepared for counting
+- “Good” ballots are confidentially removed from the return envelope by election staff and prepared for counting.

-- The ballots are then run through the tabulator machine that counts the votes to be included in election night and final certified election results
+- The “Good” ballots are then run through the tabulator machine that counts the votes to be included in the election results.